Find free furniture.

 Many churches also operate free furniture banks.
 They help families that have a low to moderate income.
 There are national faith based groups, such as LOVE Inc. or United Methodist, as well as local churches as well.
 Not only may critical household items be given, but many also have clothes, food, and more.
 The furniture they provide generally will be gently used, but volunteers from the community will prepare them for clients.
 Find information on churches that help people in need.

 Furniture Bank Association (FBA) of North America is a leading social service agency.
-They work with local churches and Department of Human Service offices to provide the furniture that the less fortunate may need.
+They work with local churches and Department of Human Service offices near you to provide the furniture that the less fortunate may need.
 They may have mattresses, lamps, kitchen tables, beds, dressers and more.
 There are a couple key criteria that need to be met to be assisted.
 Applicants need a referral, and they also need to make an appointment.
 The furnishings given can help a family achieve stability in their new or existing home.
 The locations are all listed below.

 - Community Furniture Bank is at 219 Distribution Drive, Birmingham, Alabama 35209.
 Dial (205) 942-2727